gla-rad/SECOMLib/README.md

 A SECOM-compliant service endpoints is quite standardised so a simple library with the required data structures and endpoint definitions should be very handy while developing these types of services.

-The first two digits of the version of the library should follow the implemented version of the SECOM standard to keep things tidy.
-For example, if the SECOM standard in at version 1.0 then the library version should be at 1.0.X.
-The use of snapshots during the development is also strongly encouraged.
+In order to allow multiple versions of the library being used simultanously, each SECOMLib implementation of a SECOM standard version will be packaged as a separate artifact, which will include the version in the artifact name.
+For example:

+* SECOM v1.0 --> Packages: secom-core, secom-springboot...
+* SECOM v2.0 --> Packages: secom-v2-core, secom-v2-springboot...
+* SECOM v3.0 --> Packages: secom-v3-core, secom-v3-springboot... etc.

 ## Structure